wishful-project/Intelligence-Framework/Examples/MAC-performance-prediction/readme.md

 ```

 ## Intelligence module
-The intelligence module predicts the MAC performance of ContikiMAC and CSMA given a description of the environment.
+The intelligence module predicts the MAC performance of ContikiMAC, CSMA and TDMA given a description of the environment.
 This description requires the following metrics:
 <ul>
         <li># nodes</li>
         <li>Average power to sink</li>